-While many households today are inundated with devices that rely on the internet to function properly, others don’t which make finding the “best” internet provider entirely subjective depending on your circumstances.
-In this article, we are going to look at whether it is possible two have two separate providers in your home and whether that would even be a practical step to make.
+And while many households today have various devices that rely on the internet to function properly, others don’t – which makes finding the “best” internet provider entirely subjective depending on your circumstances.
+In this article, we are going to look at whether it is possible two have two separate providers in your home and whether it’s a good idea.

 Can you have two internet providers in one house?
 The simple answer

 In short, yes it is possible to have multiple internet providers in one house, but it isn’t something that we would advise to every single household in the country.
 The truth is that most people do not need multiple internet service providers in the same house.